 Better Plants.
 Better Advice.
 Better Results.
+Planting & Growing Catawba Rhododendron will grow to be about 9 feet tall at maturity, with a spread of 7 feet.
+It tends to be a little leggy, with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
+It grows at a slow rate, and under ideal conditions can be expected to live for 40 years or more.
 This shrub does best in a location that gets morning sunlight but is shaded from the hot afternoon sun, although it will also grow in partial shade.
 Keep it away from hot, dry locations that receive direct afternoon sun or which get reflected sunlight, such as against the south side of a white wall.
 It requires an evenly moist well-drained soil for optimal growth, but will die in standing water.
 It may require supplemental watering during periods of drought or extended heat.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This is a selection of a native North American species.
+This species is native to parts of North America.